 Discover the true essence of adventure as you step into the realm of Last Frontier Heli Skiing, located in the wilds of Northern British Columbia, Canada.
 Nestled in this remote expanse, this is where the ordinary world is left far behind, and the extraordinary takes center stage.

-Last Frontier Heli skiing’s heli ski area, or tenure, spans more than 10,100 square kilometers, which is roughly a quarter the size of Switzerland and comprises two main bases of operation.
-Ripley Creek, in Stewart BC, sits at the southern edge of our tenure right on the border of South East Alaska and Bell 2 Lodge, our purpose-built heli ski facility further north, sits on the Stewart-Cassiar Highway deep in the heart of our tenure.
+Last Frontier Heli skiing’s heli ski area, or tenure, spans more than 10,100 square kilometres, which is roughly a quarter the size of Switzerland and comprises two main bases of operation.
+Ripley Creek, in Stewart BC, sits at the southern edge of our tenure right on the border of South East Alaska, and Bell 2 Lodge.
+Our purpose-built heli ski facility, further north, sits on the Stewart-Cassiar Highway deep in the heart of our tenure.

-Last Frontier offers a vertical guarantee – a promise that you will ski a certain amount of meters based on the length of your trip.
+Last Frontier offers a vertical guarantee – a promise that you will ski a certain number of meters based on the length of your trip.
 Simply put, you pay for what you ski – a value offering that not every skiing operation provides.
-Should you not reach the number of vertical meters we guarantee for your ski trip – due to inclement weather or technical difficulties – we will refund you for the vertical you have not skied.
+Should you not reach the number of vertical meters we guarantee for your ski trip, due to inclement weather or technical difficulties, we will refund you for the vertical meters you have not skied.
 For example, if you take a four-day trip, you would ski an average of 22,300m, we guarantee 17,500m, and if conditions are excellent, you could ski as much as 30,500m.

 We’ve made the process as easy as possible, but there’s still a lot to cover and consider.
 Visit our 10-step checklist to complete your booking and bring your heli skiing experience to life.